michael-hartmann/caps/docs/manual/manual.rst

 libcasimir is an implementation of the Casimir effect in the plane-sphere geometry.
 The geometry consists of a sphere of radius :math:`R` separated by a distance :math:`L` from an infinite plate, see the inset of Figure 1.
+We assume that the sphere and the plane are in vacuum.
 The main goal of the library and the associated programs is to compute the free energy :math:`\mathcal{F}` depending on the radius :math:`R` of the sphere, the separation :math:`L` between sphere and plate, the temperature :math:`T`, and the dielectric properties of the objects.
 The library is highly optimized and allows you - depending on parameters and your hardware - to compute the free energy for aspect ratios up to :math:`R/L\sim 10\,000`.

 Features
 --------